rshipp/geodigger/index.md

 ## Gathering data

-If you want to collect your own data with GeoDigger, the first step will be to register for whatever social networking sites you want to use, and collect the necessary authentication information.
+Users interested in collecting their own data with GeoDigger would first have to register for whatever social network services they want to use and collect the necessary authentication information.

 ...